Airbus A380 - The Superjumbo

 At present, the A380 serves the following destinations based on various flight schedules and websites:

-Despite this, various news channels lately reported that Emirates, with a total order of 123 Airbus A380s soon, will phase out the older models and that the number should stabilise at 115.
-This number will be reduced to 90 to 100 from 2025 onwards, although Emirates mentioned that A380s would still be in use in 2035.
+Despite this, various local news channels lately reported that Emirates, with a total order of 123 Airbus A380s soon, will phase out the more outdated models and that the number should stabilise at 115.
+However, this considerable number will be progressively reduced to 90 to 100 from 2025 onwards, although Emirates prominently mentioned that A380s would nonetheless be in extensive use in 2035.

 So Emirates, China Southern, Thai Airways, All Nippon Airways ANA, Singapore Airlines, Malaysia Airlines and Korean Air remain loyal to the Airbus A380 for the time being.
 British Airways is even considering expanding its fleet.

-However and this is good news for the Airbus A380 fans, the Superjumbo suddenly appears to operate for smaller airlines companies in Madagascar or Venezuela with the help of the Portuguese wet-lease specialist “Hi Fly”.
+However, and this is good news for the Airbus A380 fans, the Superjumbo suddenly appears to operate for smaller airlines companies in Madagascar or Venezuela with the help of the Portuguese wet-lease specialist “Hi-Fly”.